lanl/vpic-kokkos/docs/source/tracers.rst

 Tracer Particles
 ================

-VPIC includes tracer particle capabilities to improve simulation analysis.
-Tracers are a subset of the simulations particles that can be used to analyze simulation behavior without paying the cost of writing all particles to disk.
+VPIC includes tracer particle capabilities to provide more detailed simulation analysis.
+Tracers are a subset of the simulations particles whos movements and changes are tracked throughout the simulation.
 In VPIC, tracers are separate species of particles where each particle is marked with a unique tracer ID.

 We can track the following quantities for each tracer particle.
 A bitset is used to decide which quantities to dump.
 For example to dump the global position and kinetic energy of each tracer we would use ``DumpVar::GlobalPos | DumpVar::ParticleKE```.